 5. Price is goodÂ

 I’ve got an amazing deal as Kanebo Media was having a brand-wide 25% discount when I was touring in Osaka.
-Even without discount, I thought Media Brow Pencil (priced at ÂĄ1200) offers very good value, considering the kind of quality you get.
+Even without discount, I thought Media Brow Pencil (priced at ÂĄ1200 tax-free) offers very good value, considering the kind of quality you get.

 What’s Not Great about Media Brow Pencil?Â

-1. Twist to Open One EndÂ
+1. Twist to open one endÂ

 One end of the brow pencil – the sponge tip – took longer to uncap than what I was used to.

-2. Which Side is Which?Â
+2. Which side is which?Â

 The photo below clearly shows you which end is the pencil and which is powder.
-However, after using it for a short while, the label has completely faded off.Â
+However, the label would fade off overtime.Â

-Recommendations: Who would love Kanebo Media Brow Pencil?Â
+Who would love Kanebo Media Brow Pencil?Â

 Do you enjoy such honest reviews?
 If you like to get notified of my new posts, just click the button below to subscribe.
 You’ll also get free and exclusive stuff as a subscriber.
 See you soon!